d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 Often, $T(X)$ (the distribution of the test statistic under our null hypothesis) will follow, at least approximately, a common probability distribution such as a normal distribution when considered under the null hypothesis.
 If we can derive explicitly such a distribution, and then measure our test statistic on our dataset, we can safely reject the null hypothesis if our statistic is far outside the range that we would expect.
 Making this quantitative leads us to the notion of $p$-values.

 ### $p$-value

 The *$p$-value* (or the *probability value*) is the probability that $T(X)$ is at least as extreme as the observed test statistic $T(x)$ assuming that the null hypothesis is *true*, i.e.,

 $$ p\text{-value} = P_{H_0}(T(X) \geq T(x)).$$

 If the $p$-value is smaller than or equal to a pre-defined and fixed statistical significance level $\alpha$, we may reject the null hypothesis.
-Otherwise, we will conclude that we do not have enough evidence to reject the null hypothesis.
-For a given population distribution, the *region of rejection* will be the interval contained of points which has a $p$-value smaller than the statistical significance level $\alpha$.
+Otherwise, we will conclude that we are lack of evidence to reject the null hypothesis.
+For a given population distribution, the *region of rejection* will be the interval contained of all the points which has a $p$-value smaller than the statistical significance level $\alpha$.

 ### One-side Test and Two-sided Test

 Normally there are two kinds of significance test: the one-sided test and the two-sided test.
-The *one-sided test* (or *one-tailed test*) is appropriate when the region of rejection is on only one side of the sampling distribution.
+The *one-sided test* (or *one-tailed test*) is applicable when the null hypothesis and the alternative hypothesis only have one direction.
 For example, the null hypothesis may state that the true parameter $\theta$ is less than or equal to a value $c$.
 The alternative hypothesis would be that $\theta$ is greater than $c$.
-On the other hand, the *two-sided test* (or *two-tailed test*) is appropriate when the region of rejection is on both sides of the sampling distribution.
+That is, the region of rejection is on only one side of the sampling distribution.
+Contrary to the one-sided test, the *two-sided test* (or *two-tailed test*) is applicable when the region of rejection is on both sides of the sampling distribution.
 An example in this case may have a null hypothesis state that the true parameter $\theta$ is equal to a value $c$.
 The alternative hypothesis would be that $\theta$ is not equal to $c$.

 ### General Steps of Hypothesis Testing